-I've said it before: Conversation Hearts inevitably read like a series of drunken text messages from your ex on Valentine’s Day.
+Any given handful of conversation Hearts will read like a series of drunken texts from your ex on Valentine’s Day.
 SUP BABE.
 CALL ME.
 LUV U. L8R.

 Yeah.
 Let’s just skip the conversation part.
 Not to mention writing tiny messages on little candy hearts is insanely difficult.
 If you really feel the need for your candy to communicate, try writing a single letter on each with a food decorating pen and playing a Valentine’s Day themed game of scrabble.

 The “dough” for these candies is really forgiving, so don’t hesitate to let your kids get involved with the kneading.
 If you like, skip rolling and cutting the candies and let the kids mush and mold it into shapes like they would with Play-Doh.
 Just remember, big shapes won’t dry out very well, so keep ‘em on the smaller side.

 1/4 teaspoon kosher salt

 40 ounces powdered sugar